Neomanex Logo

 Unacceptable Risk (Prohibited)

-Social scoring by governments, real-time biometric identification in public spaces, cognitive behavioral manipulation, emotion recognition in workplace/education.
+Social scoring, real-time biometric identification in public spaces, cognitive behavioral manipulation.

 High-Risk (August 2026 Deadline)

-Critical infrastructure, educational/vocational access, employment decisions, essential services access (credit, benefits), law enforcement, migration control, justice administration.
+Critical infrastructure, educational access, employment decisions, essential services, law enforcement.

 Limited Risk (Transparency Required)